On the homotopy theory of stratified spaces: The Joyal--Kan model structure

 We conclude that $ \Xtilde $ is a quasicategory by showing that the stratification $ \fromto{\Xtilde}{P} $ is an inner fibration.
 First, note that since $ \ftilde \colon \fromto{\Xtilde}{\Ytilde} $ and $ h \colon \fromto{\Ytilde}{P} $ have the right lifting property with respect to $ \Inv_P $, so does the stratification $ h\ftilde \colon \fromto{\Xtilde}{P} $.
 Hence to show that the stratification $ \fromto{\Xtilde}{P} $ is an inner fibration, it suffices to show that $ \fromto{\Xtilde}{P} $ lifts against inner horns $ \incto{\horn{k}{n}}{\Delta^n} $ over $ P $ where the stratification $ \sigma \colon \fromto{\Delta^n}{P} $ is constant.
 Again, the desired lift exists by \enumref{lem:fibreplaceKan}{3} because the strata of $ \Xtilde $ are quasicategories. \end{proof}

-\begin{prp} Let $ P $ be a poset and $ f \colon \fromto{X}{Y} $ a morphism in \smash{$ \sSetP $}.
-If the strata of $ X $ and $ Y $ are all Kan complexes, then $ f $ is a Joyal--Kan equivalence if and only if $ f $ is a Joyal equivalence. \end{prp}
+\begin{proposition} Let $ P $ be a poset and $ f \colon \fromto{X}{Y} $ a morphism in \smash{$ \sSetP $}.
+If the strata of $ X $ and $ Y $ are all Kan complexes, then $ f $ is a Joyal--Kan equivalence if and only if $ f $ is a Joyal equivalence. \end{proposition}